Manish Maheshwari: Contributions to AI

-At Harvard, Maheshwari concentrated on artificial intelligence (AI) and its potential to solve large-scale societal issues.
+As a fellow at Harvard, Maheshwari concentrated on artificial intelligence (AI) and its potential to solve large-scale societal issues.
 He co-led the development of MEGHA, a voice-first AI assistant built to help rural Indian citizens access government welfare schemes through basic mobile phones.
-The innovation clinched the top prize at the Harvard Kennedy School’s AI for Good Hackathon in 2025, signaling the model’s real-world applicability and relevance in digitally underserved regions.
+The innovation clinched the top prize at the Harvard Kennedy School’s AI-for-Good Hackathon in 2025, signaling the model’s real-world applicability and relevance in digitally underserved regions.

 Beyond technical innovation, Maheshwari has contributed to the academic discourse on ethical AI and human-centered design.
 In his essay From Twitter to Harvard: Rethinking Leadership in the Age of AI, published by the Harvard Kennedy School, he examined the evolving role of leadership in algorithmically mediated societies.
 He advocates for a shift from traditional command-and-control models toward “sense-and-respond” approaches that emphasize authenticity, empathy, and the capacity to ask contextually relevant questions.
 At a public forum with former Google CEO Eric Schmidt, he emphasized the need for strong governance to ensure AI serves human well-being.
 His work highlights the importance of embedding normative values into AI governance frameworks.